-Prepare the base and lid for drilling: Begin by putting four thicknesses of self-adhesive notepaper near the ends between the base and lid so they won’t interfere with hinge placement.
+Begin by putting four thicknesses of self-adhesive notepaper near the ends between the base and lid so they won’t interfere with hinge placement.
 Carefully align the edges and ends of the base and lid, and tape them together, using package sealing tape or masking tape.
 Clamp a high fence to your drill-press table so that the base and lid cannot move while you’re drilling them.
 Make certain that the fence is square to the table.
 Decide on the placement of the hinges, and center the tip of a 35-mm Forstner bit in the middle of the base-lid gap.

-Drill in the holes: Drill the hole 1⁄32 in. shallower than the thickness of the hinge so it will sit slightly proud of the wood.
+Drill the hole 1⁄32 in. shallower than the thickness of the hinge so it will sit slightly proud of the wood.

-Add the hinge and screws: Drop the hinge into the hole, and align its pin with the joint between the base and lid.
+Drop the hinge into the hole, and align its pin with the joint between the base and lid.
 Drilling pilot holes and driving the screws completes the job.
 You can purchase an optional stop for the hinge (it’s shown by itself in the center and installed on both hinges in photo.
 Use the longer screw supplied with the stop to install it atop the bottom half of the hinge.

-A unique touch: When you untape the box and open it, you’ll notice that the tip of the Forstner bit made tiny V-shaped notches in the base and lid.
+When you untape the box and open it, you’ll notice that the tip of the Forstner bit made tiny V-shaped notches in the base and lid.
 This adds an interesting detail, and I mention it only so that you’re not surprised by it.

-The finished product: The completed box has a clean and sophisticated look.
+The completed box has a clean and sophisticated look.